trancendering/ft_transcendence/ARCHITECTURE.md

 - **Framework/Library**: The frontend is built using vanilla JavaScript, leveraging several libraries for UI components and state management.
 - **Single Page Application (SPA)**: The frontend implements SPA architecture for smooth user experiences without page reloads.
 - **State Management**: Implements a custom state management system with a Store pattern, similar to Redux or Vuex, located in `srcs/frontend/src/store/index.js`.
+- **3D Rendering**: Three.js is used for 3D graphics, especially in the game canvas component (`srcs/frontend/src/views/components/game/gameCanvas.js`).

 - **Styling**: Utilizes Bootstrap for UI components and custom styles with CSS and SCSS.
 The project employs Webpack to compile SCSS to CSS.
 - **Module Bundler**: Webpack is configured for bundling JavaScript modules, as seen in `srcs/frontend/webpack.config.js`.
-- **Development Tools**: Docker is used for containerization, evident from the [Dockerfile](file:///Users/leetaekwon/Documents/coding/trans/srcs/docker-compose.yml#10%2C25-10%2C25) and `docker-compose.yml` for service orchestration.
 - **Internationalization**: Features a custom implementation for language selection and dynamic text rendering based on the selected language.
-- **3D Rendering**: Three.js is used for 3D graphics, especially in the game canvas component (`srcs/frontend/src/views/components/game/gameCanvas.js`).

 ## Middleware